connordpc-coder/Learning-linux-project/README.md

 -  644=read/write
 -  755=onwer has full control others can only read and execute but not edit

+while learning i experimented with different permission values to add to my topic directories using chmod, using ls -l to verify each change.

   #### what i learned

+In the original practical learning phase of beginner linux labs, permissions felt the hardest for me to conceptualize not compeletely uhderstading the numerical system and just kind of followed the examples.
+Whereas now after creating these scenarios for myself in my own machine its really helped me understand why these permissions levels are used and how i can read them with ls -l.

   ![Permission Values](screenshots/FP.png)